pkmklong/pkmklong.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I’m Patrick.
-I'm a curiosity-driven data scientist with a background in machine learning, life science research and biomedical commercialization.
-I completed my PhD in neuroscience at the University of Vermont and postdoctoral training at Harvard University and the University of Michigan.
-In my current role, I work alongside various healthcare stakeholders (pharma, providers, patients, universities) to develop custom machine learning solutions, such as diagnostic algorithms to accelerate the detection of rare diseases.
-My passion is combining data with curiosity to make healthcare better for everyone.
+I'm Patrick, a curiosity-driven data scientist with a background in machine learning, life science research, and biomedical commercialization.
+I earned my PhD in neuroscience from the University of Vermont, and completed postdoctoral training at Harvard University and the University of Michigan.
+In my current role, I collaborate with various healthcare stakeholders (pharma, providers, patients, universities) to develop custom machine learning solutions, such as diagnostic algorithms to expedite the identification of rare diseases.
+My passion is to use data-driven insights to make healthcare more accessible and beneficial for all.

 ## Research Interests 🌱